Sponsored by King’s Grant

 Robert Frost is one the most beloved American poets of the twentieth century — despite having a notoriously difficult personality.
 In this lecture, Dr. Elliot Engel reveals a wealth of fascinating details concerning Frost's extraordinary life, which shaped both his art and his relationships with his family and fellow writers.
 Engel analyzes many of Frost’s best poems — most of them famous, but some undeservedly obscure — lavishing particular care and close reading on 'Stopping by Woods,' which is considered by many to be Frost’s most brilliant work.

-Seated dinner begins at 6 pm.
-Talk begins at 7 pm.
+Optional seated dinner at 6 pm.
+Lecture at 7:30 pm.